Sequoia National Park: Front country

 Many park visitors enter Sequoia National Park through its southern entrance near the town of Three Rivers at Ash Mountain at 1700 ft elevation.
 The lower elevations around Ash Mountain contain the only National Park Service-protected California Foothills ecosystem, consisting of blue oak woodlands, foothills chaparral, grasslands, yucca plants, and steep, mild river valleys.
 Seasonal weather results in a changing landscape throughout the foothills with hot summer yielding an arid landscape while spring and winter rains result in blossoming wildflowers and lush greens.
 The region is also home to abundant wildlife: bobcats, foxes, ground squirrels, rattlesnakes, and mule deer are commonly seen in this area, and more rarely, reclusive mountain lions and the Pacific fisher are seen as well.
 The last California grizzly was killed in this park in 1922 (at Horse Corral Meadow).
 The California Black Oak is a key transition species between the chaparral and higher elevation conifer forest.

 At higher elevations in the front country, between 5500 and 9000 ft in elevation, the landscape becomes montane forest-dominated coniferous belt.
 Found here are Ponderosa, Jeffrey, sugar, and lodgepole pine trees, as well as abundant white and red fir.
-Found here too are the giant sequoia trees, the most massive living single-stem trees on earth.
+Found here too are the giant sequoia trees, the most massive living single-stem trees on Earth.
 Between the trees, spring and summer snowmelts sometimes fan out to form lush, though delicate, meadows.
 In this region, visitors often see mule deer, Douglas squirrels, and American black bears, which sometimes break into unattended cars to eat food left by careless visitors.
 There are plans to reintroduce the bighorn sheep to this park.

 Back country

-The vast majority of the park is roadless wilderness; no road crosses the Sierra Nevada within the park's boundaries.
+The vast majority of the park is road-less wilderness; no road crosses the Sierra Nevada within the park's boundaries.
 84 percent of Sequoia and Kings Canyon National Parks is designated wilderness and is accessible only by foot or by horseback.
 The majority was designated Sequoia-Kings Canyon Wilderness in 1984 and the southwest portion was protected as John Krebs Wilderness in 2009.